|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On April 22, 1942 the first combat mission from Reid River was B-26 Marauders of the 22nd Bombardment Group (22nd BG), 408th Bombardment Squadron (408th BS).
 This unit operated from this airfield until January 1943.
 In early February 1943, both the 2nd Bombardment Squadron and 408th Bombardment Squadron converted to B-25D Mitchell bombers.

-Units Based at Reid River
+Allied units based at Reid River

-22nd BG, 2nd BS (B-26) Tville April 9, 42 - Oct 3, 43 to Dobodura
+22nd BG, 2nd BS (B-26) Townsville April 9, 1942–October 3, 1943 Dobodura

-22nd BG, 408th BS (B-26) Tville April 12, 1942 - Oct 15, 43 to Dobodura
+22nd BG, 18th RS/408th BS (B-26) Townsville April 12, 1942–October 15, 1943 Dobodura

 Disused since the war as an airfield, the former base is private property used for mustering cattle and horses.
 An arch marks the western edge of the strip, easily accessible from the main road.
-With premission of the owner, visitors can tour the strip.
+With permission of the owner, visitors can tour the strip.
 On the eastern edge of the strip are concrete pads from former buildings including the mess hall and first air station.
 Also, there is the remains of a B-26 crash site, and former 2nd BS camp area.
 Small markers, left by veterans in 1992 mark these locations.